Jaseci-Labs/jaseci/docs/docs/docs/development/custom_actions/t5_custom_module_codelab.md

 ```

 In this block:
-- we will be using the t5-small pretrained model because these models can be very big.
+- we will be using the t5-small pre-trained model because these models can be very big.

 ### Generating summary based on text

 ```py
 def t5_generate_sum(text, min_length, max_length):
 ```
-Here, we will be creating a function that generates a summary, we will be intaking parameters such as text (which will be the body of data you want to summarize), min_length (this will be the minimum of words you would like the summarization model to spit out), max_length (which will be the maximum of being returned from the summarization model).
+Here, we will be creating a function that generates a summary, we will be accepting parameters such as text (which will be the body of data you want to summarize), min_length (this will be the minimum of words you would like the summarization model to spit out), max_length (which will be the maximum of being returned from the summarization model).
 So let's get to the next line.

 ```py
 preprocess_text = text.strip().replace("\n", "")
 ```
-This will help us remove new line from any body of text that the user might have inputed to the model.
+This will help us remove new line from any body of text that the user might have input to the model.
 This can mess up the model and return a ugly comprehensive data of the text.

 ```py
 t5_prepared_Text = "summarize: " + preprocess_text
 ```
-The T5 summarization model requires that you append `summarize` infront the body of text used to summarize.
+The T5 summarization model requires that you append `summarize` in front of the body of text used to summarize.

 ```py
 tokenized_text = tokenizer.encode(t5_prepared_Text, return_tensors="pt").to(device)